AbisolaQ/Project-8/project-8.md

 For more information on load balancing, click [here](https://aws.amazon.com/what-is/load-balancing/).

-We will be updating solution architecture with a LB added on top of Web Servers.
-We will be using a software L7 Application LB eg. Apache, NGINX or HAProxy.
+We will be updating solution architecture with a Load balancer added on top of Web Servers.
+We will be using a software L7 Application load balancer eg. Apache, NGINX or HAProxy.

+When you have just one Web server and load increases - you want to serve more and more customers, you can add more CPU and RAM or completely replace the server with a more powerful one – this is called __"vertical scaling"__.
+This approach has limitations – at some point you reach the maximum capacity of CPU and RAM that can be installed into your server.

+Another approach used to cater for increased traffic is __"horizontal scaling"__ – distributing load across multiple Web servers.
+This approach is much more common and can be applied almost seamlessly and almost infinitely (you can imagine how many server Google has to serve billions of search requests).

+Horizontal scaling allows to adapt to current load by adding (scale out) or removing (scale in) Web servers.
+Adjustment of number of servers can be done manually or automatically.

+Property of a system (in our case it is Web tier) to be able to handle growing load by adding resources, is called __"Scalability".__

 ## __3-TIER WEB APPLICATION ARCHITECTURE WITH A SINGLE DATABASE, AN NFS SERVER AS A SHARED FILE STORAGE AND A LOAD BALANCER__ ##